joeltg/mit-scheme/README.md

 # mit-scheme
-MIT Scheme wrapped in JavaScript
+MIT Scheme wrapped in JavaScript, and other things that should never exist.

 Scheme is so beautiful it scares some people away, so I made it more ugly by wrapping it in a Node.js duplex stream.